abauer361/mac-desktop-portfolio/README.md

 ## Acknowledgments

-Vivek Patel - For the incredible inspiration and original concept Cursor - For being an amazing coding companion
+- Vivek Patel: For the incredible inspiration and original concept
+- Cursor: For being an amazing coding companion
-The React community - For making web development actually enjoyable
+- The React community: For making web development actually enjoyable

 ---